florae123/library-server-java/README.md

 	  "about_the_book": "a description to be read by Text to Speech" }
   ```
-  In order for the app to be able to properly search this database, create a new view and a new search index in "books" by clicking on the **"+"** sign next to "Design Documents" on the "books" database view in your Cloudant dashboard. <return>
+  In order for the app to be able to properly search this database, create a new view and a new search index in "books" by clicking on the **"+"** sign next to "Design Documents" on the "books" database view in your Cloudant dashboard.
   Click on **"New Search Index"** and configure the search index like this:

   ![SearchIndex](./images/searchIndex.png)